A simple paleo banana bread recipe that’s gluten-free, grain-free, dairy-free, and refined sugar-free.

-This gluten-free banana bread recipe comes closest to the banana bread I used to make before going paleo.
+This paleo banana bread comes closest to the banana bread I used to make before going paleo.
 It was the first recipe I adapted, substituting almond flour and honey for wheat flour and sugar.
 And it took many, many versions to recreate the flavor and texture that I remembered.

 This paleo banana bread recipe is equally good plain or with added walnuts or chocolate chips.
 It all depends on your mood.
 The banana bread freezes well and is also great toasted.
 I slice it before freezing so I can pull out a couple of slices at a time.